 The Credit Union prepares its consolidated financial statements in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
-References to IFRS are applied based on Canadian generally accepted accounting principles (GAAP) as defined in the Handbook of the Canadian Institute of Chartered Accountants - Part 1 ("CICA Handbook").

-The consolidated financial statements have been prepared under the historical cost convention except for financial assets and financial liabilities at fair value through profit or loss (FVTPL).
+The consolidated financial statements have been prepared under the historical cost convention except for financial assets and financial liabilities at fair value through profit or loss (FVTPL) or fair value through other comprehensive income (FVOCI).